-The National Domestic Communications Assistance Center (NDCAC) is a National center, organized under the Department of Justice (DoJ), designed as a hub for technical knowledge management that will facilitate the sharing of solutions and know-how among law enforcement agencies, and strengthen law enforcement's relationships with the communications industry.
+The National Domestic Communications Assistance Center (NDCAC) is a National center, organized under the Department of Justice (DoJ), designed as a hub for technical knowledge management that facilitates the sharing of solutions and know-how among law enforcement agencies, and strengthen law enforcement's relationships with the communications industry.

-The NDCAC will leverage/share collective technical knowledge and resources of law enforcement on issues involving real-time and stored communications to address challenges posed by advanced communications services and technologies.
+The NDCAC leverages/shares collective technical knowledge and resources of law enforcement on issues involving real-time and stored communications to address challenges posed by advanced communications services and technologies.

-It is important to note that the NDCAC will not conduct Research and Development (R&D), will not be responsible for the execution of any electronic surveillance court orders, and will not have any direct operational or investigative role in investigations.
-Rather, the NDCAC will provide technical knowledge and referrals in response to requests for assistance from any member of the law enforcement community.
+It is important to note that the NDCAC does not conduct Research and Development (R&D), is not responsible for the execution of any electronic surveillance court orders, and does not have any direct operational or investigative role in investigations.
+Rather, the NDCAC provides technical knowledge and referrals in response to requests for assistance from any member of the law enforcement community.

-Members of the Law Enforcement Executive Forum (LEEF) have been integrally involved in establishing the vision for the NDCAC.
-The LEEF is comprised of approximately 40 members and represents a wide range of Federal, State and local law enforcement agencies.
+Members of the Executive Advisory Board (EAB) have been integrally involved in establishing the vision for the NDCAC.
+The EAB is comprised of approximately 15 members and represents a wide range of Federal, State and local law enforcement agencies.